cu-mkp/edition-webpages/docs/about/digital.md

 * It links entries to the scholarly essays provided on the Making and Knowing website.
 * It embeds close up shots of certain parts of the manuscript which are diagrams, icons, and other non-textual elements.

-To convert all of this information into HTML and JSON, as well as to index the material for search, we created a tool called the Lizard.
-Lizard is named after one of the more popular doodles found in the manuscript that is also in the project logo.
+To convert all this information into HTML and JSON, as well as to index the material for search, we created a tool called the Lizard.
+Lizard is named after one of the sketches found in the manuscript and is also used in the project logo.
 It is a command line tool that performs these functions to generate the static content of the site.
-Here are some of the functions you can do with Lizard:
+Here are some of the functions you can perform with Lizard:

 ```
 $ scripts/lizard.js help